 Feature-Driven Development, A Practical Guide to, Stephen Palmer and John Felsing - A development methodology that is much more suited to most embedded efforts.
 Highly recommended.

-The GE Transistor Manual, by David Ogilvy.
-Everthing about transistors, in the 1960s at least.
-A fascinating and fn book for EE history buffs.
+The GE Transistor Manual.
+Everything about transistors, in the 1960s at least.
+A fascinating and fun book for EE history buffs.

 Guidelines for the Use of the C Language in Vehicle Based Software, by MISRA - This is a list of dos and don't dos for writing reliable C code.
 Not a book per se, but a hundred page list of rules.